-The Pulitzer Prize winning novel ‘All the Light We Cannot See’ (2015) is the ideal Missed Opportunity read for October.
+The Pulitzer Prize winning novel ‘All the Light We Cannot See’ (2015) is the ideal Missed Opportunity read, especially with its upcoming TV adaptation on Netflix.
 Ten years in the making, this powerful and epic war novel is a stand out read for book clubbers.
 Mesmerising and bittersweet.
-Or try Doerr's new novel 'Cloud Cuckoo Land', out this autumn.

 - best book club reads -